You are currently viewing Dublin to Galway in Three Days: 8 Attractions You’ll Love

 The food is stellar here and like so many other restaurants across Ireland these days, all food is sourced locally.

-DAY 3: Irish Workhouse Centre, Portumna, Co.
-Galway
+Tourist Attraction: Irish Workhouse Centre, Portumna, County Galway

-The journey to this poignant place is about a 42-minute drive from Athlone via the M6 motorway and the R355 secondary road.
+The journey to this dark tourism attraction is about a 42-minute drive from Athlone via the M6 motorway and the R355 secondary road, which is a bit of a detour from the official Dublin to Galway road journey but well worth it, in my opinion.

 Expect to spend several hours at the Irish Workhouse Centre, which documents what life was like for local families during the Famine.